 Rachel Brown, a Massachusetts-turned-Coloradan who works for the Continental Divide Trail Coalition, is a long-distance hiker.
 “Outdoor activities have a meditative aspect that I find essential to my mental and emotional well-being,” she says.
 “Hiking solo, for me, is the best way to tap into that.
 No worrying about whether I’m hiking too fast or too slow for my partner.
 No stopping when I don’t want to stop or continuing to hike when I need a break.
 No forced conversations.
 It’s just me and my body and the mountains.”

 To get more women out on the trail and reap the benefits of being alone, we first have to confront our fears and the thoughts and comments from others who tell us it isn’t wise.
 My grandmother is well-intentioned, acting on the norms of her upbringing.
-In her time, a female traipsing through a forest alone was considered unimaginable, too dangerous for a single woman.
+In her time, a woman traipsing through a forest alone was considered unimaginable.
 But if women in her time had been taught outdoor skills—how to read a map and compass, build a fire, or create an emergency shelter—she’d likely take a very different view.

 If you’re just starting with solo expeditions, go small and work your way up.
 Allow yourself time to grow comfortable with being alone, and go to trails you are familiar with and confident you can navigate.
 Take a chance and go without music; listen to where your mind goes or toss an idea around in your head while you walk.

 Solo hiking is the reset button many of us need.

 As always in the backcountry, be prepared and adhere to common safety rules.
 Carry first aid and understand how to use it.
 Gain knowledge about the wildlife and geography of the area you’re in.
 Leave a note in the car or tell a friend which trail you’re taking, what time you left, and when you expect to return.